ohmori7/kcn/README.md

 	- jansson

     Please make sure that these and related libraries are properly installed onto your environment.

+    Since jansson is quite new implementation of JSON parser at this moment, most of build errors may be brought by jansson installation.
+If you manually installed jansson into a directory, say /usr/local/, please try to run the ``configure'' script as follows:

+	Example 1.
+	  % ./configure	PKG_CONFIG_PATH=/usr/local/lib/pkgconfig

-You can examine the installation of curl as follows:
+    If you still have some errors about others but jansson, you can examine the installation of curl as follows:

 	  % curl-config --cflags --libs